fmadruga/fmadruga/README.md

   </a>
 </div>
 <br />
-Hi, I'm Fabricio Madruga, a Full Stack Developer based in Curitiba, Brazil with over 10 years of experience.<br />

-I have begun at age of 17, when I just got my undergraduate degree in high school, since then I keep studying and improving my front-end and back-end skills.
-International undergraduate degree diploma and courses certificates, most of them taken in the USA.

-I've joined up with digital agencies over my career, as a result I got experience on developing for small, medium and big companies within a varied business' line.
-Currently, I work as self employee providing services and joining up with the development team, tech leader and even project manager.
-In the past years, I worked in companies with a focused line of business, urban mobility, e-learning, human resources are some quite examples, helping to develop new features, architecting new products and leading new projects.
+Hey there!
+My name is Fabricio Madruga, a Brazilian full-stack developer with over 10 years of experience.
+I've been passionate about technology since I was a teenager.
+I began studying computing and programming at the age of 15 and at age of 17 I started working as a developer for digital agencies.
+I obtained my undergraduate degree abroad at USA Community College.
+<br /><br />
+In my free time, I enjoy creating and developing projects to challenge myself and keep my knowledge sharp.
+Fine, my life is not only about technology, but I'm also a social person.
+I like to spend time with my friends, going to the movies, parks, bars, and nightclubs.
+But currently, I'd rather be with myself, reading, studying, working out, and watching TV shows.
+<br /><br />
+I'm excited to share my skills and experience with you!
+Looking forward to working together in the future.
+<br /><br />

 **Languages and Tools**
 <div>